-- Personal example and leadership in the encouragement of Cursillistas, and non-Cursillistas within the Parish in forming Group Reunions, facilitating Ultreyas, and generally supporting the work of the Cursillo Movement in the Parish. - Appointing, or having Cursillistas in the Parish elect from their membership a representative to do the legwork in reminding people about Cursillo events, co-coordinating Group Reunions, and providing liaison with other Parishes and the Secretariat. - The encouragement of continuing effort of Cursillistas in finding their personal apostolate within parish, home or work environments.
-They need to be encouraged not to retreat into an easier but unauthentic pattern limited to specific group activity. - Being aware of the potential of the Cursillo method to enrich the life of the parish and being willing to assist and affirm such ministry.
+- Personal example and leadership in the encouragement of Cursillistas, and non-Cursillistas within the Parish in forming Group Reunions, facilitating Ultreyas, and generally supporting the work of the Cursillo Movement in the Parish. - Appointing, or having Cursillistas in the Parish elect from their membership, a representative to do the legwork in reminding people about Cursillo events, co-ordinating Group Reunions, and providing liaison with other Parishes and the Secretariat. - The encouragement of continuing effort of Cursillistas in finding their personal apostolate within parish, home, or work environments.
+They need to be encouraged not to retreat into an easier but unauthentic pattern limited to specific group activity. - Being aware of the potential of the Cursillo method to enrich the life of the parish and being willing to assist and affirm such ministry. - Assisting in actively seeking out and identifying the potential leaders of the parish and of other environments in the community and encouraging the Cursillistas in the parish to befriend them and invite them to join a Group Reunion or attend a Weekend (see following section on Sponsorship). - Being sensitive to the desires of the Cursillistas of the parish to pray for needs as they arise.